Updated February 7, 2019

 The processing of sensitive data is allowed only if the processing is necessary to fulfil our legal obligations or with your explicit authorization.
-Kämp Collection Hotels processes its customers’ sensitive data in the specific circumstances described below.
+Kämp Collection Hotels and its affiliates process sensitive data on their customers in the specific circumstances described below.

 Spa services: To be able to offer spa services in a safe manner, we need data on the health status of our customers.
 In conjunction with the spa services, the health data that directly influence the production of the service will be collected during the implementation of the service.
 Processing the spa service customer’s health status data is based on the customer’s consent.